 Description of Procedure

 A cut will be made in the skin over the shoulder.
-The torn muscle or tendon will be repaired and reattached and/or anchored with stitches.
-The incision will then be closed with stitches or staples.
+The torn muscle or tendon will be repaired and reattached.
+It may be held down with stitches.
+The incision will be closed with stitches or staples.
 A bandage will be placed on it.

 A few small incisions will be made in the shoulder.
-A narrow tool called an arthroscope will be inserted through the incision.
-The scope has a tiny camera to allow the doctor to see inside.
+A narrow tool called an arthroscope will be placed through the incision.
+The scope has a tiny camera to let the doctor view the area.
 Other small instruments will be inserted through the other incisions.
 These tools will be used to repair the tendon or muscle.
 The incision will be closed with stitches or staples.
 A bandage will be placed on it.

 How Long Will It Take?

-About 1½ to 2 hours
+1.5 to 2 hours

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

 You may be able to go home the same day.
-Some may need to stay in the hospital overnight.
+If you have problems, you may need to stay longer.

 At the Care Center